dlang/DIPs/DIPs/DIP1xxx-ZT.md

     return a + b;
 }
 ```
-The latter is lowered to the former.
 The more familiar use with brackets is still allowed, of course, even in the body:
 ```d
 int noZeroAdd(int a, int b) {
     in {